Juiced CrossCurrent S2 Review

 It would be hard not to call the CrossCurrent S2 a good value.
 This bike is fast, and we feel it is a great option for commuters who are looking to replace their car with a quick e-bike that makes getting to and from work a breeze.
 Whether your commute is 5 minutes or 15 miles, this reliable bike will quickly pay for itself in the money you saved by not putting gas in your vehicle.

-The CrossCurrent S2 is a zippy electric commuter/city bike that earned our Top Pick for Speed Award.
-This Class 3 bike is fast with a 750W motor, a top pedal-assist speed of 28 mph, and quick handling to go along with it.
+The CrossCurrent S2 is a zippy electric commuter/city bike.
+This Class 3 model is fast with a 750W motor, a top pedal-assist speed of 28 mph, and quick handling to go along with it.
 It has a sporty geometry and a slightly racier body position that works well for this bike's need for speed.
 It also has an impressive distance range, making it a viable option for commuters looking to ditch their vehicles or public transportation.

 The CrossCurrent S2 comes in three sizes, M, L, and XL, and is currently only offered in black.